EAAMO/conference2025/content/oxford_event/index.md

 The event will be held alongside the fifth **ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO'25)** at the University of Pittsburgh, USA.

-We will also host the participants of the **EAAMO‑REDNACECYT Summer of Science 2025**.
-The students will present their research in Oxford.
-They will also take part in a series of seminars, workshops, and activities in a separate event in London (8–9 November) — London website (*link coming soon*).
+As part of the **EAAMO‑REDNACECYT Summer of Science 2025**, our event will also host indigenous researchers from Latin America.
+In addition to presenting their work in Oxford, they will also take part in a series of seminars, workshops, and activities in an event in London (8–9 November).

 ---